Diff2DGS: Reliable Reconstruction of Occluded Surgical Scenes via 2D Gaussian Splatting: Experiments

 \subsection{Comparison with State-of-the-art Methods}

 To ensure a fair and consistent comparison, we evaluate the proposed Diff2DGS framework alongside existing state-of-the-art methods under the same experimental environment and hardware configurations.
 As shown in Table~\ref{endonerfcompare} and Table~\ref{stereomiscompare}, our framework outperforms Deform3DGS \cite{deform3dgs} on both EndoNeRF and StereoMIS datasets, demonstrating the value of a 2D Gaussian parametrisation.
-The more recent method SurgicalGS\cite{surgicalgs} produces reconstructions closer to RAFT stereo reconstructions (RMSE).
-However, we note that this method has additional depth priors based on RAFT\cite{raft} estimates and that it has a slower rendering speed.
+SurgicalGS achieves lower RMSE because it explicitly uses stereo-depth priors, including multi-frame depth fusion and depth regularization.
+Since RMSE on EndoNeRF and StereoMIS is measured against RAFT-based stereo depth rather than ground-truth geometry, methods that directly incorporate stereo-depth estimates are naturally favored under this metric.
+Therefore, the lower RMSE of SurgicalGS should be interpreted as stronger agreement with the stereo-depth reference, rather than necessarily more accurate ground-truth geometry.
+In contrast, Diff2DGS achieves better image fidelity and faster rendering, while obtaining the second-best RMSE among the compared methods.
 As a Gaussian splatting method, our framework's rendering speed is hundreds of times faster than NeRF-based methods such as EndoNeRF and LerPlane.
 When compared to other Gaussian splatting methods, Diff2DGS achieves rendering speeds comparable to Deform3DGS while improving reconstruction results in occluded regions.
 As a result, our framework provides a favourable balance between reconstruction quality and rendering speed.

 Fig.~\ref{fig3} shows rendered surgical scenes for visual evaluation comparing our method with Deform3DGS and SurgicalGS.
 We observe that both Deform3DGS and SurgicalGS exhibit significant artifacts in occluded regions.
 In contrast, our method achieves superior image similarity metrics primarily due to more accurate reconstruction of instrument-occluded areas, demonstrating the effectiveness of diffusion-based inpainting.